-- Disclosure of Lobbying Activities: Applicants must submit Standard Form LLL found in the HHS 5161-1.
-Federal law prohibits the use of appropriated funds for publicity or propaganda purposes or for the preparation, distribution, or use of the information designed to support or defeat legislation pending before the Congress or state legislatures.
+- Disclosure of Lobbying Activities Federal law prohibits the use of appropriated funds for publicity or propaganda purposes or for the preparation, distribution, or use of the information designed to support or defeat legislation pending before the Congress or state legislatures.
 This includes "grass roots" lobbying, which consists of appeals to members of the public suggesting that they contact their elected representatives to indicate their support for or opposition to pending legislation or to urge those representatives to vote in a particular way.
-If no lobbying is to be disclosed, mark N/A on the form.
-All applicants must sign the form. - Checklist: Use the checklist found in HHS 5161-1.
-The checklist ensures that the proper signatures, assurances, and certifications have been obtained.
+Applicants must sign and submit this form, if applicable. - Checklist The Checklist ensures that the applicant have obtained the proper signatures, assurances and certifications.
+You must complete the entire form, including the top portion, "Type of Application", indicating if this is a new, noncompeting continuation, competing continuation or supplemental application, as well as Parts A though D. - Documentation of nonprofit status as required in the Checklist.